American cookbooks in the 1950s: Mass-produced cookbooks and American icons

 Most American women could not achieve the ideal of the ‘genteel’ housewife as portrayed by mass-produced cookbooks.
 As an upper-middle class suburban housewife, the fictional Betty Crocker had the advantage of electronic appliances galore, pre-packaged foods, and plastic cookware.
 Meanwhile, most women lived in rural areas and were lower-middle class or impoverished.
 Icons like Crocker promoted cooking as “fun,” “creative,” and “professional."
 With packaged, canned, frozen, and pre-prepared food at their disposal, and outfitted with electrical appliances, cooking could be a luxury for elite women.
 While electricity was installed in 80 percent of American homes by 1941, it was costly, as well as the appliances that drew on it in the kitchen.
 Consequently, rural women did not have the time or resources for cooking to be an experimental endeavor.

-A predecessor of Betty Crocker, American icon Julia Child not only promised middle-class women that she could make cooking easy, but that she could make the cook strong and capable.
+A successor of Betty Crocker, American icon Julia Child not only promised middle-class women that she could make cooking easy, but that she could make the cook strong and capable.
 She never explicitly referred to her audience as female, but called them "home cooks."
 While home cooking was the domain of the women in the mid-twentieth century, the position of the chef was one held almost exclusively by the male sex.
 Child was a proponent of male involvement in the kitchen both at home and in public.